 Additional terms of probation may include community service and/or installation of an ignition interlock device in your vehicle.
 Violating the terms of federal probation for a DUI can result in the issuance of a federal warrant for your arrest.

-3. DUI on Other Federally Owned Properties
+3. Other Federal Properties

 DUI on other properties owned or funded by the U.S. government is also a federal crime.
 It is punished, however, as if it were a violation of Nevada law, thanks to the Federal Assimilative Crimes Act (18 U.S.Code 13).
 This means that although it is a federal crime, the punishment will be the same as Nevada DUI penalties.